workflowable/workflowable/docs/workflow-swaps/workflow-swaps.md

   - We will look for any workflow processes defined by the active scope that match the originating workflow's primary key.
 - What will happen to the originating workflow?
   - We will mark it as cancelled.
-- What happens to workflow processes that are running?
-  -